istio/istio.io/_docs/setup/kubernetes/multicluster-install.md

 A unique security context is required to describe how to securely access each Kubernetes cluster in the system.
 In the above example, `falkor07.kube.conf` is the Istio control plane credential file.
-The config.istio.io/pilotCfgStore = `True` since this is the Istio control plane.
-For remotes, pilotCfgStore should = `False`.
+The `config.istio.io/pilotCfgStore: True` flag is set in the condition this clusterregistry descriptor describes the Istio control plane Kubernetes cluster.
+For remotes, please set `pilotCfgStore: False`.

 **Important**: The implementation only uses the `config.istio.io/pilotCfgStore` and `config.istio.io/accessConfigFile`